Arts & Culture

 Artist Opportunity

-A public art jury comprised of practicing arts professionals, Cultural Advisory Committee members, and project stakeholders will be established for this one-stage competition.
+A public art jury comprised of professional artists and community members of diverse backgrounds will be established for this single-stage competition.

 Site Context